mosra/magnum-bindings/doc/python/magnum.trade.rst

 .. py:class:: magnum.trade.SceneFieldData

-    Associates a pair of typed data views with a name, type and other scene field properties.
+    Associates a pair of typed data views with a name, type and other scene field properties, which can be subsequently put into a :ref:`SceneData` instance, for example with :ref:`scenetools.combine_fields()`.
 The mapping data view is always one-dimensional.
 The field data view can be either one-dimensional, for example a NumPy array:

     ..
         Just to verify the snippet below actually works (don't want the arrows